 To view a report card, simply click on the student’s name and his/her report card will be loaded:

-If the status of the report cards for that term is not set to locked and read-only, you may edit the attendance, marks, grade, and comment fields.
-Click Preview to see print preview of the report card, or click Download to save a copy of it.
+If the status of the report cards for that term is not locked and read-only, you may edit the attendance, marks, grade, and comment fields.
+Click Preview to see the PDF version of the report card, or click Download to save a copy of it.

 To download report cards of multiple students, simply check the name of the students, click the top left corner of the table and click DOWNLOAD: